smorce/DeepAgentsSpec/templates/commands/specify.md

 ---
-description: Create or update the feature specification from a natural language feature description.
+description: From a natural-language product description, auto-generate epics/features, update harness/feature_list.json, create spec.md & requirements checklist for each feature, then hand off to clarify/plan.
 handoffs:
   - label: Build Technical Plan
     agent: speckit.plan
     prompt: Create a plan for the spec.
 I am building with...